-METGE marks 15 million milestone of trees distributed
+METGE marks 15 million milestone of trees distributed in 2021

 A recap of photos showing planting of trees in different areas.